dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Lazy as a Lowering

 Lazy parameters use a delegate internally, but cannot bind delegates with the return type stated:
-All argument expressions `expression` bound to `lazy` parameters are currently rewritten to `delegate() => expression`.
+Any argument `expression` bound to `lazy` parameter is currently rewritten to `delegate() => expression`.
-This rewrite is not optional and occurs even if it leads to an error and omitting the rewrite would compile.
+This rewrite is not optional and occurs even if it leads to an error (while omitting the rewrite would compile).

-Implementing this DIP, `lazy` can be changed to mean [`in`](https://dlang.org/changelog/2.094.0.html#preview-in), but can be combined with the storage class `ref` and storage class type constructors.
+Implementing this DIP, `lazy` can be changed to mean [`in`](https://dlang.org/changelog/2.094.0.html#preview-in), but can be combined with the storage classes `ref` and `auto ref`, and storage class type constructors like `const`.
 The additional storage classes become part of the delegate type as follows:
 * `ref` becomes part of the delegate type as a member function attribute, meaning that the delegate returns by reference.
-* For function templates, `auto ref` becomes part of the delegate type as `ref` if the supplied argument returns by `ref` and nothing otherwise.
+* For function templates, `auto ref` becomes part of the delegate type as `ref` if the supplied argument returns by `ref` (and nothing otherwise).
 * Type constructors become part of the delegate type by applying them to the delegate's return type.

 Other storage classes make no sense in combination with `lazy`, as the implied `in` is incompatible with them,